sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/pipedrive.md

 1. Select company settings.
 1. Go to personal preferences.
 1. Select the API tab.
-1. Copy your API token (to be used in the dlt configuration).
+1. Copy your API token (to be used in the data_load_tool configuration).

 > Note: The Pipedrive UI, which is described here, might change.
 The full guide is available at [this link.](https://pipedrive.readme.io/docs/how-to-find-the-api-token)